helsingborg-stad/foni/README.md

 ## Third-Party Notices

 This project uses external/third-party assets.
+Some assets may have been modified for design purposes and the formats of the assets contained in this repo may not be the same as their original format.

 ### Free Cartoon Trees Vectors

-- Usage: In-game tree image (modified)
+- Usage: In-game tree image
 - License: [Free Vector Standard License](https://www.freevector.com/standard-license)
 - Link: https://www.freevector.com/free-cartoon-trees-vectors-18742